CIOSC/CAS-Digital-Trust/scheme/profiles/profiles-overview.md

 ## Accreditation

-Please see our [Public Statements](/public-information/README.md) regarding certification and accreditation
+Please see our [Public Statements](/public-information/README.md) regarding certification and accreditation using the assessment schemes above.